arrival-spring/atp-matcher/CONTRIBUTING.md

 ## Finding a Spider

 First, go to [All The Places](https://alltheplaces.xyz) to find a suitable spider.
 It will need to have a suitable way to match it to OSM objects, usually the store specific website, but if that is not available then a store code in `ref` could be used.
-Generally, we are only interested in spiders that have `opening_hours` included, sometimes a contribution can be made to ATP to include them in results.
+Generally, we are only interested in spiders that have `opening_hours` included, sometimes a contribution can be made to ATP to include them in results if they are not currently being scraped.

 **Important:** We only accept data from **first-party websites** (e.g., the official store locator of a brand).
 We do not accept data from third-party aggregators, directories or where the brand data is stored on a third-party website.